-According to WalletHub, the state ranks second in the overall greenest state list, 3rd in environmental quality, and 8th in ecofriendly behaviors.
+According to WalletHub, the state ranks second in the greenest state list, 3rd in environmental quality, and 8th in eco-friendly behaviors.
 In terms of energy consumption per capita, New York takes position two.
 And it tops the list of the lowest gasoline usage per capita.

 New York State has an extensive public transport network, with more than 130 operators offering vital transport services.
-This makes moving from one place to another within the State pretty easy, both for residents and visitors.
+Moving from one place to another within the state is easy for residents and visitors.

-With such an extensive public transit network, it means that it’s easy for anyone to survive here without much use of a private vehicle.
-This ensures fewer carbon emissions into the atmosphere due to reduced use of gasoline.
+With such an extensive public transit network, it’s easy for anyone to survive here without much private vehicle use.
+It ensures fewer carbon emissions into the atmosphere due to reduced gasoline use.

 New York State also has an “Open Space Conservation Plan,” which offers four objectives to guide green space protection policies and actions.
 These include: